+Definitional issues and reporting requirements 2.11.1
-Revegetation (RV) is a direct human-induced activity to increase carbon stocks on sites through the establishment of vegetation that covers a minimum area of 0.05 hectares and does not meet the definitions of AR172 (see also Footnote 1, Chapter 1 of this supplement).

-Land should be classified as RV if it meets the RV definition and the activity takes place since 1 January 1990.
-RV typically affects the above-ground carbon pool significantly and may also have a significant impact on belowground carbon pools through increases in soil carbon stocks.

-RV implies that vegetation is established to replace the previous (sometimes minimal) ground cover that had followed a land disturbance.
-For example, activities such as reclaiming or restoring herbaceous ecosystems on degraded or carbon-depleted soils, establishment of vegetation cover on disturbed construction sites or mined lands, planting of trees, shrubs, grasses or other non-woody vegetation on various types of lands, including urban
+- Revegetation (RV) is a direct human-induced activity to increase carbon stocks on sites through the 6796 6797 establishment of vegetation that covers a minimum area of 0.05 hectares and does not meet the definitions of - AR170 (see also Footnote 1, Chapter 1 of this supplement).
+6798 - 6799 Land should be classified as RV if it meets the RV definition and the activity takes place since 1 January 1990, RV 6800 typically affects the above-ground carbon pool significantly and may also have a significant impact on below- - 6801 ground carbon pools through increases in soil carbon stocks. - 6802 RV implies that vegetation is established to replace the previous (sometimes minimal) ground cover that had 6803 followed a land disturbance.
+For example, activities such as reclaiming or restoring herbaceous ecosystems on - degraded or carbon-depleted soils, establishment of vegetation cover on disturbed construction sites or mined 6804 - lands, planting of trees, shrubs, grasses or other non-woody vegetation on various types of lands, including urban 6805 - areas, might qualify as RV (see Box 2.11.1).
+Any tree planting could be elected as a RV activity, if besides 6806 - meeting the area requirement for this activity it does not meet the requirements for a forest171, or satisfies the 6807

-170 According to paragraph 1 of Annex II to Decision 2/CMP.8 estimates of emissions from sources and removals by sinks from for Article 3.3 and 3.4 activities are to be clearly distinguished from anthropogenic emissions from the sources listed in Annex A to the KP (FCCC/KP/CMP/2012/13/Add.1, page 18).
+168 According to paragraph 1 of Annex II to Decision 2/CMP.8 estimates of emissions from sources and removals by sinks from for Article 3.3 and 3.4 activities are to be clearly distinguished from anthropogenic emissions from the sources listed in Annex A to the KP (FCCC/KP/CMP/2012/13/Add.1, page 18).

-171 The reporting categories for the emissions will be considered by SBSTA at its 39th session.
+169 The reporting categories for the emissions will be considered by SBSTA at its 39th session.
 Any change to the decisions about reporting of these emissions should also be reflected in the reporting under the KP LULUCF activities.

-172 Paragraph 1(e) in the Annex to Decision 16/CMP.1 contained in the document FCCC/KP/CMP/2005/8/Add.3, p.
+170 Paragraph 1(e) in the Annex to Decision 16/CMP.1 contained in the document FCCC/KP/CMP/2005/8/Add.3, p.
 5.